paulrisk3/picam-motion-detection/README.md

 * Add .conf file to register and name cameras
   * save footage by camera and date
 * Add sources in README
+* Configure alerts when motion is detected - likely MQTT